£109.64

 format_list_bulleted What to do

-- Place posts so grazing animals cannot reach within 0.5m of the tree stem.
+- Posts placed so grazing animals cannot reach within 0.5m of the tree stem

-- Add a single strand of barbed wire along the top rail to prevent animals rubbing against the guard.
+- A single strand of barbed wire along the top rail

 - Design the tree guard to allow access for formative pruning, applying mulch and clearing vegetation around the base of each tree.